PeterDaveHello/Unitial/README.md

 What's in it?
 =============
 Bash/tcsh/csh Shell :
-auto completion(BASH only), useful alias, keymap issue for many user
+auto completion(BASH only), useful alias, keymap issue for many users, BASH is the major shell

 Vim :
-useful setting and comfortable color scheme
+useful setting, status bar and comfortable color scheme

 Git :
 useful alias and setting, auto completion in BASH